 The Corporate Governance Code and Stedin Group

 Stedin Group sets great store by good corporate governance.
 Stedin Group naturally complies with the governance requirements arising for the grid operator from the Electricity Act and the Gas Act.
 The Dutch Corporate Governance Code (CGC) was drawn up for listed companies.
 Stedin Group is therefore not obliged to comply with it, as its shares are held by 44 Dutch municipalities.
-Stedin Group decided in 2018 to apply the CGC voluntarily, where possible.
-We are thereby emphasising our responsibility for the social aspects of doing business in the public domain.
+Stedin Group nonetheless decided in 2018 to apply the CGC voluntarily, where possible.
+In doing so, we are emphasising our responsibility for the social aspects of doing business in the public domain.

 The CGC is based on the ‘comply or explain’ principle.
 We therefore explain which principles in the CGC are not (or cannot be) applicable to Stedin Group.
 The principal departures from the CGC are connected with the fact that Stedin Group is not listed.
-Our shares are held by local and regional authorities, while a large part of our business activities is regulated.
+Our shares are held by local and regional authorities, while a large part of our business activities are regulated.
 We are subject to supervision by the Netherlands Authority for Consumers and Markets (ACM), and we pursue a long-term strategy.
-Furthermore, the remuneration structure of the members of the Board of Management and Supervisory Board of Stedin Group is regulated by the Executive Pay (Standards) Act (Wet normering topinkomens, WNT).
+Furthermore, the remuneration structure of the members of the Board of Management and the Supervisory Board of Stedin Group is regulated by the Senior Executives in the Public and Semi-Public Sector (Standards for Remuneration) Act (Wet normering topinkomens, WNT).

 The CGC is applied at the level of Stedin Group.